yuw/texmf-mathpunctspace/README.md

 ## Descriptions

-We provide a mechanism to control the space after the comma in the expressions.
+We provide a mechanism to control the space after the comma and the semicolon in the expressions.

 ## Version

-0.2
+0.3

 ## Usage

 ### Sample of Preamble

 ```
-\usepackage[comma= N mu]{mathpunctspace}% N = as you like
+\usepackage[comma= N mu, semicolon= M mu]{mathpunctspace}% N, M = as you like
 ```

 ### Options

  * unit: mt or other (default = mu)
  * comma: substitute skip
+ * semicolon: substitute skip
  * latexorg: original behavior of LaTeX

 ## Author